Deploy W&B with Kubernetes Operator

 Refer to the [Terraform Official Documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#provider-configuration) to configure the AWS provider.

-Optionally, but highly recommended, add the [remote backend configuration](https://developer.hashicorp.com/terraform/language/backend) mentioned at the beginning of this documentation.
+W\&B recommends that you also add the [remote backend configuration](https://developer.hashicorp.com/terraform/language/backend) mentioned at the beginning of this documentation.

 4. Create the file `variables.tf`